 To effectively manage larger scale of variable renewable energy, power system flexibility is the name of the game and indeed storage is and will be one of the core enablers in decarbonized energy system.

-Renewable energy is a key tool to decarbonize the electric power system.
-Nevertheless, the intrinsic variability of renewables represents a significant issue, especially in scenarios with high penetration of solar and wind energy.
-In particular, in the framework of Power Purchase Agreements (PPAs) - an increasingly common arrangement for deployment of renewable energy in markets like the U.S. - variability translates into additional risk borne by both developers and off-takers.
-To enable the desirable fast-paced deployment of renewables, effective mitigation of this issue is therefore necessary.
+Looking at the US experience and, in particular, in the framework of Corporate Power Purchase Agreements (PPAs) with merchant risk exposure - an increasingly common arrangement for deployment of renewable energy in markets like the U.S. - variability translates into additional risk borne by both developers and off-takers.
+To enable fast-paced deployment of renewables, as required to limit emissions driving climate change, effective mitigation of these risks is necessary.

-This work has been carried out considering assets located in the US regulated markets, but the methodology is general and can be extended to other locations and markets.
+This work has been carried out considering assets located in the US regulated markets, and thanks to the methodology and scientific approach can be extended to other locations and markets.
 As the underlying conditions and risk factors are common across locations and market settings, the results of this study have a clear implication for a wide range of geographies.

 While storage could affect day-ahead bid strategy, the present analysis focuses on managing real-time risk factors only, in particular wind shortage and corresponding penalties and real-time price dynamics.
 Future work may incorporate storage in day-ahead bid decisions.